Plumbing Pressure Regulator Service Serving Telluride, CO

-Telluride sits in Colorado's high country, which brings a high-elevation mountain climate — cold, snowy winters, dry, mild summers, and large elevation-driven temperature swings.
-For a home's plumbing that means contending with deep winter cold that freezes exposed and buried supply lines, a long frost season that cracks pipe at the joints, and frozen exterior spigots and hose bibs at altitude — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+The setting for Telluride is Colorado's high country — a high-elevation mountain climate — cold, snowy winters, dry, mild summers, and large elevation-driven temperature swings.
+On a home's plumbing that translates to deep winter cold that freezes exposed and buried supply lines, a long frost season that cracks pipe at the joints, and frozen exterior spigots and hose bibs at altitude — which is why we spec corrosion- and freeze-rated pipe, fittings, and equipment for the local climate.

-The plumbing failures we see most in Telluride homes are frozen and burst supply lines at altitude, buried laterals stressed by shifting, rocky ground, and sediment-packed water heaters losing capacity.
+Our Telluride call log is dominated by frozen and burst supply lines at altitude, buried laterals stressed by shifting, rocky ground, and sediment-packed water heaters losing capacity.
 It's not random — 164 days below freezing a year freeze and split supply lines and outdoor spigots, 30 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, and 42 days above 90°F push water heaters and expansion tanks to their limit.
 That's the exact wear and corrosion our Telluride trucks carry parts for, fixed in a single visit.

 Pressure reads over 80 PSI